The monoid of order isomorphisms of principal filters of a power of the positive integers: Introduction and preliminaries

-In \cite{Fihel-Gutik-2011} it is proved that the discrete topology is the unique shift-continuous Hausdorff topology on the extended bicyclic semigroup $\mathscr{C}_{\mathbb{Z}}$.
-We observe that for many ($0$-) bisimple semigroups $S$ the following statement holds: \emph{every shift-continuous Hausdorff Baire (in particular locally compact) topology on $S$ is discrete} (see \cite{Chuchman-Gutik-2010, Gutik-2018, Gutik-Maksymyk-2016a, Gutik-Pozdnyakova-2014, Gutik-Repovs-2011, Gutik-Repovs-2012}).
+A graph inverse semigroup $G(E)$ is a semigroup constructed from a directed graph $E$, where, roughly speaking, elements correspond to paths in the graph.
+These semigroups were introduced by Ash and Hall in \cite{Ash-Hall-1975} in order to show that every partial order can be realized as that of the nonzero $\mathscr{J}$-classes of an inverse semigroup.
+Graph inverse semigroups also generalize polycyclic monoids, first defined by Nivat and Perrot in \cite{Nivat-Perrot-1970}.
 In the paper \cite{Mesyan-Mitchell-Morayne-Peresse-2016} Mesyan, Mitchell, Morayne and P\'{e}resse showed that if $E$ is a finite graph, then the only locally compact Hausdorff semigroup topology on the graph inverse semigroup $G(E)$ is the discrete topology.
-In \cite{Bardyla-Gutik-2016} it was proved that the conclusion of this statement also holds for graphs $E$ consisting of one vertex and infinitely many loops (i.e., infinitely generated polycyclic monoids). we observe that graph inverse semigroups which admit only discrete locally compact semigroup topology were characterized in \cite{Bardyla-20??}.
-Amazing dichotomy for the bicyclic monoid with adjoined zero $\mathscr{C}^0={\mathscr{C}}(p,q)\sqcup\{0\}$ was proved in \cite{Gutik-2015}: \emph{every Hausdorff locally compact semitopological bicyclic monoid $\mathscr{C}^0$ with adjoined zero is either compact or discrete}.
+In \cite{Bardyla-Gutik-2016} it was proved that the conclusion of this statement also holds for graphs $E$ consisting of one vertex and infinitely many loops (i.e., infinitely generated polycyclic monoids).
+We observe that graph inverse semigroups which admit only discrete locally compact semigroup topology were characterized in \cite{Bardyla-20??}.
+An amazing dichotomy for the bicyclic monoid with adjoined zero $\mathscr{C}^0={\mathscr{C}}(p,q)\sqcup\{0\}$ was proved in \cite{Gutik-2015}: \emph{every Hausdorff locally compact semitopological bicyclic monoid $\mathscr{C}^0$ with adjoined zero is either compact or discrete}.
 The above dichotomy was extended by Bardyla in \cite{Bardyla-2016} to locally compact $\lambda$-polycyclic semitopological monoids, in \cite{Bardyla-2018a} to locally compact semitopological graph inverse semigroups and to locally compact semitopological interassociates of the bicyclic monoid with adjoined zero \cite{Gutik-Maksymyk-2016}.